flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 {--

-Currently experimental is geared toward testing the initial version of VNAV.
+Currently experimental is geared toward testing the initial version of VNAV with additional features added at the development team's discretion - [see below](#implemented-features-for-testing).
 Please use the appropriate discord thread to report any issues - [How to Report Issues](#how-to-report-issues).

 --}